Gunnvant/Self-Paced-Content/python/interview_prep/python/practice_ex_1/writeup.md

 your code goes here
 ```

 c.
 Find the index where Chapter II starts?
+(Hint: Represent the text of the book given to you as a python string and find the index in the string.)

 Provide your code here
 ```python
 your code goes here
 ```

 d.
 Find the index where Chapter III starts?
+(Hint: Represent the text of the book given to you as a python string and find the index in the string.)

 Provide your code here
 ```python